Arizona Mohs Surgery & Dermatology Anir Dhir MD, FACMS, & Shelby Coplen, PA-C

 Arizona Mohs Surgery & Dermatology, PLLC, is a dermatology practice dedicated to the comprehensive evaluation and treatment of skin cancer, psoriasis, rosacea, acne, rashes, and other dermatologic conditions.

 Dr. Anir Dhir specializes in Mohs micrographic surgery and the most advanced and elegant reconstructive techniques.
-He treats biopsy-proven skin cancers and also performs skin cancer screenings, biopsies, and non-surgical treatments.
+He is double board-certified in both Dermatology and Micrographic Dermatologic Surgery.
 Shelby Coplen, PA-C, has practiced medical dermatology in Tucson since 2018.
 She is an expert in skin cancer screenings, non-surgical treatment of skin cancer, and treatment of rashes, psoriasis, rosacea, and acne.

 The Arizona Mohs Surgery team is committed to providing the highest quality care in a modern, compassionate, and comfortable environment.
 Our experienced staff looks forward to taking great care of you.